Cairn Terrier Health Issues

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Luxating Patella screening, Cataracts screening, Liver Shunts screening

 Cairn Terriers should receive breed-specific screening for luxating patella starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+Proactive testing tends to pay for itself in avoided complications.

 Cost of Cairn Terrier Ownership

 Ownership costs vary by region, health status, and lifestyle.
-These ranges reflect national averages for Cairn Terrier ownership:
+These ranges reflect national averages for Cairn Terrier ownership.

 More Cairn Terrier Guides

-Find more specific guidance for Cairn Terrier health and care:
+Find more specific guidance for Cairn Terrier health and care.

 Questions Owners Ask